London Business School

 International Growth Centre

-Tackling Extreme Poverty: Transforming the Lives of the Ultra-Poor
+(Extended) Tackling Extreme Poverty: Transforming the Lives of the Ultra-Poor

 Can extreme poverty be eliminated through programmes targeting the world’s ultra-poor?
 This extended film discusses the merits of graduation approaches and includes interviews with IGC researchers and policymakers.
 Produced by Econ Films.